dom3d/Ableton_SoftStep2_Controller/READNE.md

 	( get live app, show status message)

 ### Custom MidiMsg helper to hide required byte manipulation when working with Midi
-* Easier Compositoin / Decomposition for
+* Easier Composition / Decomposition for
 	type, channel, data 1 and data 2
 * is_cc
 * types are